gymnatics/RHOAI-chatbot-usecase/Chatbot/Readme.md

 Here is how the chatbot decides when to perform the RAG retrieval for context during a conversation with a user:
 ![image](../images/chatbot_flow.png)

-This is the chatbot flow digram after user inputs query
+This is the chatbot flow diagram after user inputs query:
 ![image](../images/User_Query_Chatbot_Flowchart.jpg)

 ### 🤝 Contributing